FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI

-In this experiment the subject was presented with audiovisual speech in both auditory and visual formats.
-There were two types of stimuli: (1) audio-reliable where the subject could clearly hear the spoken word but the visual of the female speaker was degraded and (2) visual-reliable where the subject could clearly see the female speaker vocalizing the word but the audio was of reduced quality.
-There were three experimental runs, each consisting of a randomized design of 10 blocks, equally divided into blocks of audio-reliable and visual-reliable stimuli.
-An echo-planar imaging sequence (TR=2s) was used to obtain $\mbox{T}_2^*$-weighted images with volumes of $80 \times 80 \times 33$ (voxel dimensions = $2.75 \times 2.75 \times 3.0\ mm^3$) over $152$ time-points.
-Our goal was to determine activation in areas that responded to the audio task ($H_0:\beta_{a}=0$), areas that responded to the visual task ($H_0:\beta_{v}=0$) and finally the contrast of visual against audio ($H_0:\beta_{v} - \beta_{a}=0$).
-We fitted AR models at each voxel using $p=0,1,2,3,4,5$ and chose $p$ minimizing the BIC.
-After obtaining the SPM, we applied AM-FAST with results displayed via AFNI and Surface Mapping (SUMA) in Figure \ref{fig:AMSmoothingAFNI}.
-Note that most of the activation occurs in Brodmann areas 18 and 19 (BA18 and BA19), which comprise the occipital cortex and the extrastriate (or peristriate) cortex.
-In humans with normal sight, extrastriate cortex is a visual association area, where feature-extraction, shape recognition, attentional, and multimodal integrating functions take place.
-We also observed activated regions in superior temporal sulcus (STS).
-Recent studies have shown increased activation in this area which are related to: voices versus environmental sounds, stories versus nonsensical speech, moving faces versus moving objects, biological motion and so on~\citep{grossman2001brain}.
-Although a detailed analysis of the results of this study is beyond the purview of this paper, we note that AM-FAST finds interpretable results even when applied to a single subject high-level cognition experiment.
+a subject heard and saw a female volunteer speak words, separately, in two different formats.
+The audio-reliable setting had the subject clearly hear the spoken word but see a degraded image of the speaker while the visual-reliable case had the subject clearly see the speaker vocalize the word but the audio was of reduced quality.
+There were three experimental runs, each consisting of a randomized design of 10 blocks, equally divided into blocks of audio-reliable and visual-reliable stimuli. $\mbox{T}_2^*$-weighted images with volumes of $80 \times 80 \times 33$ (with voxels of dimension $2.75 \times 2.75 \times 3.0\ mm^3$) from echo-planar sequences (TR=2s) were obtained over $152$ time-points.
+Our interest was in determining activation corresponding to the audio ($H_0:\beta_{a}=0$) and visual ($H_0:\beta_{v}=0$) tasks.
+At each voxel, we fitted AR models for $p=0,1,2,3,4,5$ and chose $p$ with the highest BIC.
+Figure \ref{fig:AMSmoothingAFNI} uses AFNI and Surface Mapping (SUMA) to display activated regions obtained using AR-FAST on the SPM: see Figure~\ref{fig:Visual-Audio} for maps drawn from ALL-FAST, AS, AWS and CT.
+We used $\alpha = 0.01$ because of the high (greater than 4) upper percentile of the voxel-wise estimated CNRs.
+Most of the activation occurs in Brodmann areas 18 and 19 (BA18 and BA19) which comprise the occipital cortex and the extrastriate (or peristriate) cortex.
+In humans with normal sight, this area is for visual association where feature-extraction, shape recognition, attentional and multimodal integrating functions occur.
+We also see increased activation in the STS, which recent studies~\citep{grossman2001brain} have related to distinguishing voices from environmental sounds, stories versus nonsensical speech, moving faces versus moving objects, biological motion and so on.
+ALL-FAST performs similarly as AR-FAST, while the other methods also identify the same regions but they identify a lot more activated voxels, some of which appear to be false positives.
+Although a detailed analysis of the results of this study is beyond the purview of this paper, we note that AR-FAST finds interpretable results even when applied to a single subject high-level cognition experiment.